 Balayage is applied using a freehand method, suitable for most hair types.
 You won’t be in the hairdressers as long as if you were having foil highlights for example, and the upkeep of the balayage hairstyle requires less maintenance.

 For a typical hair colouring, foil is often used, or “block colour” is painted on to get you to the full head of colour you want to achieve.
-As balayage is painted on freehand, you’ll get a much more natural look, without the worry of “stripey colour” after your visit.
+As balayage highlights are painted on freehand, you’ll get a much more natural look, without the worry of “stripey colour” after your visit.
 Balayage is totally bespoke to you and your requirements, so you can have a unique and natural looking colour done by our colourists.

 Does Balayage sound like the right colour choice for you?
 If so, get in touch with our salon today to book your appointment with one of our talented colourists!